 Social dance is the soul of West Coast Swing ...
 Play is how humans learn best ...
 There's nothing more fun than connecting to another human being in a way that enriches us both.

 I first fell in love with the one-on-one-relationship-based musical creativity of West Coast Swing at Dawn Garrish's Cherry Hill and Craig Hutchinson's Potomac Swing Dance Club, and during the halcyon days of the North River Bar in Manhattan while I was in graduate school at Columbia TC.
 I started my own consulting business focused on West Coast Swing judging, teaching, event directing and program design when my younger child started Kindergarten.

 I have extensive experience with non-profit board leadership.
 I've served as Program Chair, Publicity & Marketing Director, and Board Chair in multiple organizations.
 I thrive on building consensus when it's tough; I see diversity of voices as a strength for an organization during time of crisis; and I always ground any discussion in expectations of essential respect and common goals.
-Organizations I've worked with in a board capacity include: Interfaith Works, Interfaith Housing Coalition, Rockville Community Nursery School, Washington Elementary Science Teachers Association, National Association of Swing Dance Events, DC Peace Team and the World Swing Dance Council.
+Organizations I've worked with in a board capacity include: Interfaith Works, Interfaith Housing Coalition, Rockville Community Nursery School, Washington Elementary Science Teachers Association, National Association of Swing Dance Events; currently: DC Peace Team and the World Swing Dance Council.